Services & Community Standards

 • When there is reasonable cause to believe that a violation of law or University guideline, policy, or rule is taking place

 It is not necessary that the student be present or contacted in advance when the room is entered for such reasons.
-Searches of and seizures from a student’s room must be approved by an appropriate University official, such as the, Assistant Director of Housing and Residence Education, the Director of Housing and Residence Education, the Vice President of Student Development and Dean of Students, Asst.
+Searches of and seizures from a student’s room must be approved by an appropriate University official, such as the, Assistant Director of Housing and Residence Education, the Housing and Res.
+Ed.
+Coordinator, the Director of Housing and Residence Education, the Vice President of Student Development and Dean of Students, Asst.
 Dean of Students or the President of the University.
 Searches by civil authorities are governed by state and federal statutes that differ from Gardner-Webb University guidelines.
 For more information on searches and seizure please see the Search and Seizure Protocol.

 Searches by civil authorities are governed by state and federal statutes that differ from Gardner-Webb University guidelines.
 For more information on searches and seizure please see the Search and Seizure Protocol.